 Poppy dealers in the Middle East sell farm gate heroin for $700 per kilogram to Turkish dealers.
 These dealers add a whopping 1800 percent markup, selling the drug for over $12,000 per kilogram to international drug traffickers.
 Following this, the consignment enters the United Kingdom where dealers add a further 150 percent markup, taking the price of the drug to over $31,000 per kilogram.
-Before heroin hits the streets in the UK, dealers mark up the price by a further 250 percent.
+Before smack, which is one of the most popular street names for heroin, hits the streets in the UK, dealers mark up the price by a further 250 percent.
 Eventually, the end-consumer pays nearly $118,000 per kilogram of heroin which might not even be in the purest form.

 Legalization of Illicit Drugs: Will It Affect How Much Is Heroin?